FernandoSeg-GH/asteroids/README.md

 ## ---- Stack --------------------------------------------

+### Backend:

+- NestJs with with Swagger (to easily handle endpoints)
+- In-Memory data storage for storing favorites (In a real world scenario I would setup a database to store favories)
+- Strongly typed response (we'll use these same types in our frontend)

 ### Frontend:

 - NextJs 15 with Typescript (with App Router)
 - Tailwind for styling
 - Server actions to fetch data from our backend

-### Backend:

-- NestJs with Typescript
-- Swagger (for easily check our endpoints)
-- In-Memory data storage for storing favorites (_In a real world scenario I would setup a database to store favories_)

 ### Docker